wsmontes/Text-to-Speech-Chrome-Extension/README.md

 Open the browser console (F12 or Ctrl+Shift+J) and look for messages starting with "TTS Extension".
 Report any errors you find when seeking support.

+## 📋 Chrome Web Store Permissions

+### Storage Permission
+The storage permission is required to save user preferences such as selected voice, speech rate, pitch settings, language preferences, and website-specific configurations.
+This ensures your settings persist across browser sessions.

+### ActiveTab Permission
+The activeTab permission is necessary to access text content on the current webpage when the user hovers over or selects text.
+This permission is triggered only when the user actively interacts with the extension and only affects the currently active tab.

+### ContextMenus Permission
+The contextMenus permission allows the extension to add a right-click menu option for users to select specific text and have it read aloud.
+This enhances accessibility by providing an alternative to the hover activation method.

+### TTS Permission
+The Text-to-Speech (tts) permission is essential for the extension's core functionality, allowing it to convert text to audible speech using Chrome's built-in speech synthesis capabilities.

+### Host Permission
+Host permissions are required for the extension to function across all websites, which is necessary to fulfill its purpose of providing text-to-speech capabilities on any webpage.
+The extension only accesses visible text content when triggered by user action (hovering or selection) and does not collect or transmit this data.

+## 🔒 Privacy Information

+### Data Collection
+This extension does not collect, store, or transmit any personal data.
+When text is converted to speech, the process happens locally in your browser.
+No text content, browsing history, or user information is sent to external servers.

+- No personally identifiable information is collected
+- No website content is stored or transmitted
+- User preferences are stored locally in your browser
+- No analytics or tracking mechanisms are implemented

+The extension's source code is open and available for review in our GitHub repository.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.